-These matters were addressed in the context of our audit of the Financial Report as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on this matter.
+These matters were addressed in the context of our audit of the Financial Report as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-We have determined the matter described below to be a Key Audit Matter.
+In addition to the matter described in the Material uncertainty related to going concern section, we have determined the matter described below to be the Key Audit Matter.

-Capitalised exploration and evaluation expenditure - \$5,960,567

-Refer to Note 8 to the financial report

-The key audit matter
+Capitalised exploration and evaluation expenditure - \$7,385,094 Refer to Note 8 to the Financial Report The key audit matter How the matter was addressed in our audit